Revealed Wisdom on the Campus: Churchill was a White Supremacist

 Churchill on Nazi racism

 Western Reserve students researched “the years around the war’s start in 1939”—a very narrow corridor.
 Churchill had excoriated Hitler and his creed since 1930.
-So brief a period—dominated as it was by battle, defeat, and the threat of national extinction—is unlikely to produce learned remarks on Nazi “race superiority” from the Prime Minister.
+So brief a period—dominated as it was by battle, defeat, and the threat of national extinction—is unlikely to produce learned appraisals of Nazi “race superiority” from the Prime Minister.

 Moreover, the assignment suggests a narrow understanding of Nazism.
 Far worse than white supremacy, Hitler preached the mastery of the herrenvolk over everybody—including most whites living in Europe.
 One has only to read Mein Kampf to comprehend that.